Emotional literacy support assistant (ELSA) training

 Please keep an eye on this page for more information about upcoming ELSA events.

-The course fee of £600 covers the 6 days of training and the first 2 supervision sessions which will take place in the Summer term 2025.
+The course fee covers the 6 days of training and the first few ELSA supervisions (the number will depend on how long is left in the academic year).

-The school will need to purchase 6 supervision sessions per ELSA in September 2025 for the Autumn term 2025 and Spring and Summer terms 2026 (currently 6 X £45 per ELSA).
+The school will need to purchase 6 supervision sessions per ELSA each September after that.

 This programme aims to increase knowledge and confidence for ELSAs who want to work utilising trauma-aware approaches.
 The programme aims to: